Ceramic Dictionary

 es: MAYÓLICA: Colores (a)

-Colors: in ceramics the colors can be prepared and fired in many different ways and temperatures.
+Colors: in ceramics the colors can be prepared and fired in many different ways and at many different temperatures.
 They all have to be mixed or used with glaze, which vitrifies and makes the clay or bisque non porous and decorates it.
 Remember that colors with the same name but made by different firms are always different.
 When buying a new color, get a sample and test it.

 The photos show 20 different colors.

-The following are labled Name-Colors-Codes
+The following are labeled Name-Colors-Codes

 Black = 1 black (Cr-Co-Ni-Mn-Fe) / Blue =1 blue cobalt (Si-Co-P) + 0,25 black (Cr-Co-Ni-Mn-Fe)